beyond-all-reason/RecoilEngine/doc/site/content/docs/guides/rendering/making-shaders.md

 };
 ```

-To include this in your shader, it's better to append this to the beginning of your shader on the lua side with [`gl.GetEngineUniformBuffer()`]({{% ref "docs/lua-api/gl/#glgetengineuniformbufferdef" %}}), like `fragment = gl.GetEngineUniformBuffer() ..
-VFS.LoadFile("path/to/shader.frag.glsl")`.
-This way, if something changes, you won't have to update all of your scripts, but we will still have to update this article.
+To include this in your shader, it's better to append this to the beginning of your shader on the lua side with [`gl.GetEngineUniformBuffer()`]({{% ref "docs/lua-api/gl/#glgetengineuniformbufferdef" %}}), like `fragment = VFS.LoadFile("path/to/shader.frag.glsl"):gsub("//##UBO##")`.
+We use the gsub here to make sure it's after the `#version` stuff glsl expects to be at the beginning.
+If you plan to use them in your shader, make sure to add `//##UBU##` as a comment up near the beginning.
+This way, if something changes, you won't have to update all of your scripts (but we will still have to update this article).

 ### Custom Uniforms